 \_ISO\MyE2B.cfg is the user configuration file for E2B.

 To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) or specify one in the MyE2B.cfg file - see below for details.

 To change the text of individual payload menu entries, simply rename the payload file (e.g. 'ubuntu-14.04-desktop-amd64.iso' can be renamed to 'Ubuntu 14.04 64-bit Desktop.iso').
 Note: Spaces in filenames can cause problems - always test without spaces first and then change the file name once it is working correctly!

 The Menu entry order is determined by E2B which sorts the payload and .mnu filenames alphabetically - so just rename them to change their order in a menu.
-Tip: press the spacebar to pause file enumeration so you can see how E2B orders each item.
+Tip: press the spacebar twice to pause file enumeration so you can see how E2B has ordered each item.

 E2B also uses .mnu files to add new grub4dos menu entries into a menu - you can add more .mnu files, delete or rename them (but never edit an existing E2B .mnu file unless you first change its filename).

 Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries (.mnu files) for you to test out (E2B v1.92+)

-When you boot E2B, it first looks for a \_ISO\MyE2B.cfg user configuration file and, if it is present, uses the settings within it.
-It then looks for .mnu files (of any name) and payload files that are in, or under, the \_ISO\MAINMENU folder.
+When you boot E2B, it first looks for a \_ISO\MyE2B.cfg user configuration file.
+It then adds into its menu, in alphabetical order, all .mnu files and payload files that are in the \_ISO\MAINMENU folder.

-This file may have been created by the Make_E2B.exe creation utility.
+\_ISO\MyE2B.cfg may have been created for you by the Make_E2B.exe creation utility.

-Many E2B configuration settings can be changed by making and editing the \_ISO\MyE2B.cfg file - please see this page for details.
+Edit the \_ISO\MyE2B.cfg file - see this page for details.

-The \_ISO\Sample_MyE2B.cfg file contains examples of all the possible configuration settings.
+The \_ISO\Sample_MyE2B.cfg file contains many examples of all the possible configuration settings.